Cici-kay/phase1project/README.md

 Open Weather API: Source of real-time weather data.

 Getting Started

 To run the application locally, follow these steps:

 Clone the repository:

 bash
 Copy code
-git clone <repository-url>
+git clone this repo
-cd weather-app
+cd to this repo
-Open index.html in your browser.
+go live on vs code

 Enter a city name in the search box and click the Search button.